dangyogi/RPOF-CMC/source/Article_III.rst

 Republican Party loyalty oath (pursuant to Rule 9) has been filed with the Chairman of the County Executive Committee, who shall cause the original Party loyalty oath to be forwarded to the Republican Party of Florida within thirty (30) days.
-After the organizational meeting required under Article IV of this Model Constitution, the list maintained by the State Executive Committee, as supplemented monthly, shall constitute the official County Executive Committee membership roster.
+After the organizational meeting required under `Article IV`_ of this Model Constitution, the list maintained by the State Executive Committee, as supplemented monthly, shall constitute the official County Executive Committee membership roster.

+.. _Article IV: Article_IV.html
 .. _F.S.
 99.021: https://www.flsenate.gov/Laws/Statutes/2024/99.021

 .. index::